skf666/STAT5243-Project-4/REPORT.filled.md

 5. **Simulator** — drives `src/season_sim.simulate_season` interactively.
 The user picks a model from a dropdown and clicks "Simulate 1,000 seasons"; the app draws 1,000 Monte Carlo realisations of the 2020-21 schedule from that model's per-match probabilities and returns each team's expected points, expected rank, [5th, 95th] percentile rank band, championship probability, top-4 probability, and relegation probability.
 6. **Leaderboard** — renders `results/leaderboard.csv` directly so the user can read off the bar-to-clear from §6.1 themselves.

-The app uses `shinyswatch.theme.lux` for visual polish and a custom Plotly template (`_app_template`) carried over from Project 2 for chart consistency. **Deploy URL:** {TODO: Posit Connect Cloud URL}.
-The Shiny app is the artefact that satisfies the **Bonus [10pt]** criterion: it conveys the data science workflow, key insights, and predictive model in a user-friendly and dynamic format.
+The app uses `shinyswatch.theme.lux` for visual polish and a custom Plotly template (`_app_template`) carried over from Project 2 for chart consistency. **Deploy URL:** .
+The Shiny app is the artefact that satisfies the Bonus criterion: it conveys the data science workflow, key insights, and predictive model in a user-friendly and dynamic format.

-*Screenshot placeholders (paste actual app screenshots here once deployed):*
-- `[App screenshot — Guide tab landing]`
-- `[App screenshot — Predict tab with Manchester City vs Liverpool 2020-21]`
-- `[App screenshot — Simulator tab with random forest, 1,000 simulations of 2020-21]`

 ---